ric2b/SCE/notes.md

 Global variables that are accessed by both an ISR and mainline functions should be declared volatile.

+There is an 8x8 unsigned hardware multiplier that runs in 1 cycle.

 #PICmicro 18C MCU Family Reference Manual